nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given Application ID is invalid.

     * 3a1.
-AddressBook shows an error message.
+HRConnect shows an error message.

       Use case resumes at step 2.

 * 3b.
 The comment is empty.

     * 3b1.
-AddressBook shows an error message.
+HRConnect shows an error message.

       Use case resumes at step 2.

 * 3c.
-The comment is a duplicate of a previous comment assigned to the specific person.
+The comment is a duplicate of a previous comment assigned to the same contact.

     * 3c1.
-AddressBook shows an error message.
+HRConnect shows an error message.

       Use case resumes at step 2.

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list of contacts
-2. AddressBook shows a list of persons
+2. HRConnect shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact on the list
-4. AddressBook deletes the person
+4. HRConnect deletes the person

     Use case ends.